 Diagnosis:

-Diagnosis is classically difficult and based on urinalysis, urine culture, blood tests and imaging. bear in mind that urine test is not enough for diagnosis and culture is needed.
+difficult and based on urinalysis, urine culture, blood tests and imaging. bear in mind that urine test is not enough for diagnosis and culture is needed.

 Urinalysis: typically leukocyte esterase and nitrites positive with presence of WBC sediment, the combination of these three has the highest sensitivity.